gher-uliege/Diva-User-Guide/readme.md

 ### Compilation

-You need to have [LaTeX](https://www.latex-project.org/) and [BibTex](http://www.bibtex.org/) installed on your machine if you want to compile the sources.
+You need to have [LaTeX](https://www.latex-project.org/) and [BibTex](http://www.bibtex.org/) installed on your machine in order to compile the sources.
 ```bash
 cd src/
 latex DivaUserGuide.tex